rapidsai/dask-cuda/docs/source/ucx.rst

 All the relevant Dask configuration options for UCX have analogous parameters in ``dask-cuda-worker``; see :doc:`Worker <worker>` for a complete list of these options.

-To start workers with all supported transports and a 1 gigabyte RMM pool *(do we need to specify an interface here?)*:
+To start workers with all supported transports and a 1 gigabyte RMM pool:

 .. code-block:: bash